History of Socotra

 The history of the Yemenite archipelago of Socotra describes the cultures, events, peoples and strategic relevance for sea trade for the archipelago.
 Lying between the Guardafui Channel and the Arabian Sea and near major shipping routes, Socotra is the largest of the four islands in the Socotra archipelago.

-Currently, the island is under the de facto control of the Southern Transitional Council, a United Arab Emirates-backed, pro-Presidential Leadership Council (PLC; Yemen's internationally recognized government), "secessionist" faction in Yemen's ongoing civil war.

 Ancient history

 By the turn of the Common Era, Socotra was on the crossroads of commerce based on the monsoon winds.
 This sea trade brought together people from the coasts of the western Indian Ocean, Red Sea and East-Africa, as well as the Mediterranean.
 Socotra contributed to this sea trade with tortoise shells and resins of Myrrh, Frankincense and dragon tree, highly prized as fragrant incense and widely used in medicine and cosmetics.

 From the fourth century, demand for the resins declined giving way to a cattle-breeding economy organized in pastoral tribes.